symfony/symfony-docs/form/dynamic_form_modification.rst

     the listener is bound to, but it allows modifications to its parent.

 One piece that is still missing is the client-side updating of your form after the sport is selected.
-This should be handled by making an AJAX call back to your application.
+This should be handled by making an AJAX callback to your application.
 Assume that you have a sport meetup creation controller::

     // src/Controller/MeetupController.php